Direct loan confirmation policy

 After the loan is credited to the student's account, SCAD utilizes "passive confirmation" on all student direct loans.
 Passive confirmation is the process where students must notify the student financial services department if they no longer want to receive the loan after receiving notification that the loan amount has changed.
 SCAD sends students an updated award letter as notification of changes to financial aid.

 Direct loan amounts can change upon further review of eligibility, generally resulting in funds being reallocated between subsidized and unsubsidized loans.
-If the student no longer wants to receive the loan, they must return payment to the school and the loan will be returned.
+If the student no longer wants to receive the loan, he or she must return payment to the school and the loan will be returned.